logo

 7. Reading, reading, and more reading!

 Like any skill, foster children’s reading skills will only improve through repeating the action.
 It’s beneficial to read as many stories as you can each day to children, making sure they can see the book you’re reading, too, so they can highlight and learn the words.
-That way, they’ll come to expect stories being told – which would encourage them to not only want you to tell them stories, but eventually, read books themselves, too.
+That way, they’ll come to expect stories being told – which would encourage them to not only want you to tell them stories but eventually, read books themselves, too.

-Now you’ve found out of some handy suggestions on how to get children to read, it’s time to use them on your foster children.
+Now you’ve found some handy suggestions on how to get children to read, it’s time to use them on your foster children.
 If you ever need any fostering support, our expert team are always on hand to help – contact us for more help and information on encouraging children to read today.

 Thinking of fostering?